 Set a timer for half the amount of time you are baking, based on your oven type, and rotate the pan halfway through (don't flip the bread, just rotate the pan 180 degrees).

 Set the timer again for the remaining time and keep a close eye on them to prevent overcooking.

 When done, remove from the oven and insert a cake tester, or wooden toothpick to test doneness.
 If done, the toothpick should not have any raw ‘dough’ stuck to it when removed from the bread.

 You may have to carefully scrape the bread off the parchment/foil.
 Make sure you let the bread cool fully before removing it.
 Scrape carefully with a flat spatula, slowly chipping away to remove the bread from the foil.
 Transfer to a wire rack and cool completely before storing in the fridge.

 Store these stacked in a large Tupperware or any air-tight container.
 Feel free to store them in a Ziplock bag as well with as much of the air removed as possible.

 Refrigerate and keep for up to a week.
 Use and bake them as a staple for your keto meal prep.

-Make sandwiches using these keto baked egg bites, add some previously meal prepped bacon.
+Make sandwiches using these keto-baked egg bites, and add some previously meal-prepped bacon.
 They are also perfect as tiny keto pizza doughs, or as a snack with cheese and deli meats.
 The sky is the limit on these ketogenic 'breads'!
 After all, they are clouds...